 If a nonreceipt is filed and there is a suspension on the record, refer to the below:

 S6 for Title II, see How the Returned Check Action (REACT) Program Processes Returned Checks and SF-1184 (“00”) Credits SM 00624.010;

 S06 for Title XVI, see, Issuing SSI Checks, SM 01315.001A.

 b.
 Individual suspended pending development of a representative payee

-Individuals reporting non-receipt for deceased beneficiary/recipient’s requires stop payment processing is required as follows:
+When an individual reports non-receipt for a deceased beneficiary or recipient, Stop payment processing is required as follows:

 a.
 Title II

 The FO and TSC should send an MDW to the servicing PSC for SF-1184 stop payment action requests.
 The FO completes underpayment development (SSA-1274, Claim for Amounts Due in the Case of a Deceased) if applicable.
 For the statutory order of priority for Title II underpayments, see GN 02301.030A).
 The PC processes via the PESP screen (see MSOM RSDHI 002.005).